 - A short video recording with advice and information is available, and more information is on Dementia UK’s advice, with particular information about having these conversations on the telephone.

 Clara gave a significant amount of information on online resources, academic articles, and other useful literature signposting.
 All of the information is included in her slidedeck.

 - Alzheimer Scotland: alzscot.org/information-during-coronavirus

 - Alzheimer’s Society: alzheimers.org.uk/get-support/coronavirus-covid-19

 Were you registered on this course?

 ChairProf Iracema Leroi

-Professor of Dementia Nursing, Dementia UK and Admiral Nursing Dr Clara Domínguez Vivero
+Head of Research & Publications, Dementia UK and Admiral Nursing, Professor of Dementia Nursing (honorary), De Montfort University, Leicester Dr Clara Domínguez Vivero

 Clinical Neurologist, Galician Health Service, Pontevedra, Spain, Atlantic Fellow in Equity for Brain Health, GBHI Dr Rónán O’Caoimh